The web standards model

 - User 2 might be looking at it on a Windows laptop with a widescreen monitor attached to it.

-- User 3 might be blind, and using a screen reader to read the web page out to them.
+- User 3 might be visually impaired, and using a screen reader to read and interact with the web page.

 - User 4 might be using a really old desktop machine that can't run modern browsers.